What a Life (Adam Brand album)

 What a Life is the sixth studio album by Australian recording artist Adam Brand.
 The album was released in August 2006 and peaked at number 28 on the ARIA charts.
 It was certified gold in 2006.

-The album was nominated for ARIA Award for Best Country Album at the ARIA Music Awards of 2006 This is Brand's fourth ARIA Award nomination in this category.
+The album was nominated for Best Country Album at the ARIA Music Awards of 2006 This is Brand's fourth ARIA Award nomination in this category.